ouafcode/alx-low_level_programming/0x14-bit_manipulation/README.md

 Task 4: Write a function that sets the value of a bit to 0 at a given index.
 Task 5: Write a function that returns the number of bits you would need to flip to get from one number to another.
 Task 6 : Write a function that returns the number of bits you would need to flip to get from one number to another.
+Task 7 : Write a function that checks the endianness.